Sprungles/Qube/README.md

-# Sprub
+# Qube
-Springle's Grub Fork.
-But more reliable than Grub.
+A Grub Fork made for a new (and currently secret) OS.
+But... more reliable than GRUB 2.